Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 DNS Registering
 ***************

 Once one bought a domain name, one must associate DNS informations to it, so that the various Internet traffic (web, mail, etc.) is routed to the desired IP address.

 Most of the time the company you bought your domain name from provides these DNS services.
 This is the case of Gandi.net, but we prefer currently using the - free - services of another DNS service, `ZoneEdit <http://zoneedit.com/>`_.

 We chose them because:

   - their services remain free until 200 MB of DNS transfer is met during a year (1 million DNS queries), which should seldom occur due to DNS caching from clients

   - their DNS web interface is one of the simplest to configure (most others are rather tricky)

   - they are believed to be among the most robust DNS providers on the Internet, and they are probably located not in Europe only

 Should we exceed 1 million DNS queries a year, we would probably switch back to Gandi DNS.

 Another interesting feature is to have the reverse DNS configured.
 This setting must be checked with your ISP, not with your domain name or DNS service providers.
 It allows to associate your IP address to your domain name, instead of having it associated to a domain of your ISP.
-Thus for example when a user will ping the IP address of one of your game servers, the reverse lookup will lead him to your official site rather than to the one of your ISP.
+Thus for example when a user will ping the IP address of one of your game servers, the reverse lookup will lead him to your official site rather than to the one of your ISP, which becomes then a more transparent service provider.